-Maybe you’re at a small company or nonprofit where everyone has to wear a lot of hats, and someone has asked you to retool the website when you’ve never done anything more complicated on the web than tagging people on Facebook.
+Maybe you are a small company or nonprofit where everyone has to wear a lot of hats, and someone has asked you to transition your manual spreadsheet analysis into something automated or to retool your website when you’ve never done anything more complicated on the web than tagging people on Facebook.

 Or maybe you are an experienced software engineer tired of your job working on the same boring technology you mastered years ago, and you’re worried that your skills are slipping as technology accelerates around you.
 Why should Tony Stark be the only one to build cool stuff?